 The outstanding feature of the Outemu switches is the polycarbonate shell.
 Thus, they are very compatible with LED effects.
 Playing the RGB lighting on them are hugely satisfactory, which you cannot feel with the original Cherry MX.

-Furthermore, you can read more information about Outemu in the article ‘A Thorough Introduction to Outemu Switches: Are they better than Cherry?
+Furthermore, you can read more information about Outemu in the article ‘What are Outemu Switches: Are they better than Cherry?

 A sound test video of Outemu switches is right here.
 Have a go, won’t you?